Accessing Data/Data Folder on Android Devices Without Rooting

 dd if=mybackup.ab bs=24 skip=1 | openssl zlib -d > mybackup.tar

-For those using Android Studio 3.0 or later, accessing the ‘data/data’ directory is more straightforward:
+For those using Android Studio 3.0 or later, the Device File Explorer is a convenient tool.
+Follow these steps:

-• Click View > Tool Windows > Device File Explorer.
+• Navigate to View > Tool Windows > Device File Explorer.

-Note that you can only expand the directories of packages that are running in debug mode on a non-rooted device.
+• Note that this method is only applicable to packages running in debug mode on non-rooted devices.

 Like this article? there’s more where that came from!